 - testing new products on a small area of skin before applying them to more extensive areas

-Keeping a journal of the products that they use each day may also help a person identify any possible triggers of symptoms on their skin.
-If the person finds an offending product, they should stop using it and take it to their dermatologist to undergo testing for allergies.
+A person can keep a journal of the products that they use each day to help them identify any possible triggers of symptoms on their skin.
+If the person finds a product they believe is causing a reaction, they should stop using it and take it to their dermatologist to undergo testing for allergies.

-In many cases, having sensitive skin is generally not a cause for serious concern, as it likely stems from a minor skin condition or other issues in the skin itself.
+In many cases, having sensitive skin is generally not a cause for serious concern, as it likely stems from a minor allergy or underlying skin condition

-Sometimes, a person may have sensitive skin with no underlying health condition.
-In this case, their skin will become irritated more easily.
+If a person has sensitive skin with no underlying health condition, their skin may become irritated more easily.

 - heavy winds